ipr-cnrs/flexlm/README.md

 * Set up a systemd service (flexlm-item.name).
 [Thanks to Kalebo instructions][kalebo instruction flexlm systemd].
 * Copy vendor daemon binaries to the host if source is specified.
 * Copy licence file to the host if source is specified.
+* Create a symlink (/usr/tmp) to /tmp to avoid error.

 The `lmgrd` and `lmutil` binaries comes from [Mathworks][mathworks download url] in version **flexlm__lmgrd_version**.